cs480x-21c/01-ghd3/README.md

 Nondefault attributes and colors - the use of attributes such as stroke-width, stroke (for primitives other than lines), and RGB defined colors illustrate that I have learned other graphical tools for visual design in d3js.

+Please see the Readme directory for screenshots of the page.